SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Battlefield Experience

-Beginning at 3rd level, you gain a bonus to initiative rolls equal to your Wisdom modifier (minimum +1) if you aren't surprised or incapacitated.
+You gain a bonus to initiative rolls equal to your Wisdom modifier (minimum +1).

 * Press the Advantage